aZholtikov/zh_onewire/README.md

-# ESP8266 RTOS SDK component for 1-Wire interface
+# ESP32 ESP-IDF and ESP8266 RTOS SDK component for 1-Wire interface

-There are two branches - for ESP8266 family and for ESP32 family.
-Please use the appropriate one.
+## Tested on

+1. ESP8266 RTOS_SDK v3.4
+2. ESP32 ESP-IDF v5.1.0

 ## Using